Teletherapy Services

 Absolutely.
 Sessions are conducted through a secure and HIPPA compliant platform to ensure your privacy.

-In Georgia, Telehealth services are available for adolescents, individuals, couples, and families.
+Teletherapy services are available for individuals aged 12+, couples, and families.

 Do we accept health insurance?

 Yes!
-We accept all major medical insurance policies including Medicaid, United Health Care, Cigna, Blue Cross Blue Shield and many more!!
+We accept all major medical insurance policies including Medicaid, Amerigroup, Peach State, CareSource, United Health Care, Cigna, Blue Cross Blue Shield and many more!!

 Get in touch